stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 * All shader code is copied as-is from the tutorial.

-The colour for each vertex is simply passed through to the next stage by the fragment shader:
+The colour for each vertex is simply passed through to the rasterizer by the fragment shader:

 ```glsl
 #version 450